-The No Action Alternative would not meet the project purpose and need since it would decrease the LDA and the ASDA on Runway 29.
+The No Action Alternative would not meet the project purpose and need since it would decrease the LDA and not increase the ASDA on Runway 29.
 The Proposed Project would achieve the project purpose and need and its environmental impacts are minimal.
+The Kentucky State Clearinghouse has evaluated the proposal and recommends the project be approved for assistance by the cognizant federal agency (see June 13, 2013 letter in Appendix A).
 The Proposed Project is therefore selected as the preferred alternative.